 - BeFunky – A powerful online and mobile photo editor.
 Think Photoshop, but simplified for everyday users.
 With BeFunky, you can easily create stunning, professional-quality images with a single click.

 - Snappa – A cloud-based graphics editor for social media, personal, and marketing purposes.

 - Skitch – An application from Evernote that tries to make this sort of information as easy to relay virtually as it is in real life, by making it easy to capture screenshots and annotate them.

 Now, let’s break down how you can use visual content for better engagement on social media like professional marketers do.

 7 Ways to Improve Engagements via Visual Aids

 1- Use Images to Illustrate Your Taglines

-Red Bull’s “Give You Wings” is a great example.
-The tagline describes the purpose of this drink, but images add life to the words.
+Red Bull’s “Give You Wings” tagline is always depicted in their cover photos as well.
+The tagline describes the purpose of this drink, and beautiful actionable images add life to those words.

 2. Use Different Types of Infographics

 Infographic-based posts can deliver up to 180% better engagement than text-based posts.
 Infographics are a magnificent way to assemble information and publish it in a visual and understandable format.
 You can use infographics to outline a data-driven article, a case study, reports, survey results, listicles, industry facts and more.